ddmitov/perl-executing-browser/README.md

 * Perl 5 distribution - any Linux, Mac or Windows Perl distribution.
   [Strawberry Perl](http://strawberryperl.com/) PortableZIP editions are successfully used with all Windows builds of PEB.
   [Perlbrew](https://perlbrew.pl/) Perl distributions (5.18.4, 5.23.7) are successfully used with many Linux builds of PEB.
-  Being unable to start scripts with administrative privileges, PEB can use, but not abuse, any system Perl on PATH.
+  PEB can also use any Perl on PATH.

 ## Calling a Local Perl Script
   PEB recognizes two types of local Perl scripts: **long running scripts** and **AJAX scripts**.